 The exhibition was supported by Visions of Australia, an Australian Government Program supporting touring exhibitions by providing funding assistance for the development and touring of cultural material across Australia.

-The work of Simryn Gill considers questions of place and history, and how they might intersect with personal and collective experience.
-Using objects, language, and photographs, her work conveys a deep interest in material culture, and in the ways that meaning can transform and translate into different contexts.
-Through the reinterpretation or alteration of existing objects, the photographing of specific locations, and the forming of collections, Gill contemplates how ideas and meanings are communicated between, people, objects, and sites.
+The work of Simryn Gill considered questions of place and history, and how they might intersect with personal and collective experience.
+Using objects, language, and photographs, her work conveyed a deep interest in material culture, and in the ways that meaning can transform and translate into different contexts.
+Through the reinterpretation or alteration of existing objects, the photographing of specific locations, and the forming of collections, Gill contemplated how ideas and meanings are communicated between, people, objects, and sites.

 Anne & Gordon Samstag Museum of Art